-In 1972 I met my husband, Vidura, who was an avid jogger.
+In 1972 I met my husband-to-be, Vidura, who was an avid jogger.
 Soon I too became interested in staying physically fit.
 We would spend at least an hour every morning running around the local high school track, or jogging along more secluded wooded paths.

 The feeling of the wind in my face

 Running gave me energy, a sense of well being, and a good feeling about myself.
 I loved the feeling of the wind in my face and the sheer effort I had to put out to achieve my daily running goal.

 Vidura and I kept up our running routines for quite a few years after moving to Ananda Village in the mid-1970s, but my knees began to weaken, and I was forced to give it up.
 As an alternative, I began walking.
 Some part of me, however, still yearned for the determination and perseverance that running required.

 Over a year ago, we decided to join the new fitness center at Ananda Village.
 Vidura started going there with his friends three times a week at 7 AM, and it wasn’t long before I was joining them, mornings being the best time of day for me to exercise.
 For all of us it was a happy and productive time.
 Friendships were easy and relaxed and we both looked forward to those mornings.

 Difficulty getting up early

 But one morning while meditating, I realized that I didn’t want to leave my meditation to work out.
 Unlike my husband, I was having difficulty getting up early enough to complete my regular sadhana.